mbzshajib/mbzshajib/README.md

 #### **bKash App Platform**

-bKash is the largest MFS (mobile financial service) in Bangladesh that serves more than 50M customers and handle more than 10M transactions over several channels like, Mobile Payment, QR and merchant payment, Agent based transactions, online and utility payments etc. by thousands of Agent, Merchant and Partners.
+bKash is the largest MFS (mobile financial service) in Bangladesh that serves more than 55M customers and handle more than 10M daily transactions over several channels like, Mobile Payment, QR and merchant payment, Agent based transactions, online and utility payments etc. by thousands of Agent, Merchant and Partners.
 Through dynamic Mobile Wallet, user enjoys several payment and non-payment features.

+- Rate Limiting and throttling system
 - Find system bottleneck for make the system resilient.
 - Performance Tuning for large volume of transactions.
 - Plan adapt design and architectural changes support more TPS.

-**Tech Stack:** Spring Framework, Spring Boot, Spring Batch, AWS, SQS, CloudWatch, S3, DynamoDB, Docker.
+**Tech Stack:** Java, Reactive Java, Spring Framework, Spring Boot, Spring Batch, AWS, SQS, CloudWatch, S3, DynamoDB, Docker.

 #### **Digital Financial System**